Rolls-Royce concurs with Malaysia on missing jet's engine data

 LONDON Rolls-Royce said on Friday it concurred with the Malaysian government on engine data, after Malaysia denied reports that a Malaysia Airlines passenger jet may have flown on for hours after it vanished from radar screens.

-The Wall Street Journal said U.S. aviation investigators and national security officials believed the plane flew for a total of five hours, based on data automatically downloaded and sent to the ground from the Boeing 777's Rolls-Royce engines as part of a standard monitoring programme.
+The Wall Street Journal said U.S. aviation investigators and national security officials believed the plane flew for a total of five hours, based on data automatically downloaded and sent to the ground from the Boeing 777's Rolls-Royce engines as part of a standard monitoring program. (r.reuters.com/ruw57v)

 Malaysian Transport Minister Hishammuddin Hussein said on Thursday that the reports were not true.
 He said the last transmission from the aircraft was at 01:07 a.m. on March 8, indicating that everything was normal.
 The plane took off from Kuala Lumpur at 12:41 a.m.
 (1641 GMT on March 7).